ray-project/ray/doc/source/ray-overview/index.rst

 ==============================================

 Ray provides actors to allow you to parallelize an instance of a class in Python.
-When you instantiate a class that is a Ray actor, Ray will automatically distribute that actor onto the Ray cluster and manage that state on your behalf.
-All you as a user need to do is call the class using the ``remote`` method call.
+When you instantiate a class that is a Ray actor, Ray will start a remote instance of that class in the cluster.
+This actor can then execute remote method calls and maintain its own internal state.

 .. code-block:: python